-This is a guest post by Laura Schoenfeld, a Registered Dietitian with a Master’s degree in Public Health, and staff nutritionist and content manager for ChrisKresser.com.
+This is a guest post by Laura Schoenfeld, a Registered Dietitian with a Master’s degree in Public Health, and staff nutritionist for the Kresser Institute.
 You can learn more about Laura by checking out her popular blog or visiting her on Facebook.

 One of the downsides of using “the Pill” is that many times it’s hard to get back to a normal menstrual cycle once you stop taking it.
 Some of my young female clients in their 20s and 30s who were taking birth control for a long time and then stopped haven’t had their periods for months, or sometimes even years!